valory-xyz/open-autonomy/docs/guides/quick_start.md

     docker image ls | grep hello_world
     ```

-3. Prepare a JSON file `keys.json` containing the addresses and keys of the four agents that make up the agent service.
-Below you have some sample keys for testing:
+3. Prepare a JSON file `keys.json` containing the wallet address and the private key for each of the agents that make up the service.

-    !!! warning "Important"
+    ??? example "Example of a `keys.json` file"

+        Find below an example of the structure of a `keys.json` file.

-        Use these keys for testing purposes only. **Never use these keys in a production environment or for personal use.**
+        <span style="color:red">**WARNING: Use this file for testing purposes only.
+Never use the keys or addresses provided in this example in a production environment or for personal use.**</span>

         ```json
         [